Health Care Administration and Policy

 Thesis

-Faculty in Health Care Administration and Policy have led a wide variety of thesis/creative projects and enjoy the opportunity to do so.
-Projects have included qualitative and quantitative research, health disparities research, reviews, policy briefs, process improvement projects, health care quality improvement plans, etc. The unit abides by Barrett's requirements for who can serve on a committee.
+Faculty in Health Care Administration and Policy have led a wide variety of thesis projects and enjoy the opportunity to work with Barrett students.
+Project topics have included qualitative and quantitative research, health disparities research, reviews, policy briefs, process improvement projects, and health care quality improvement plans and.

 Academic Preparation

 Students should have strong writing skills, an interest in learning more about difficult issues in the health care system, attention to detail and timelines.
-Basic health courses, English courses.
+Working on honors enrichment contracts in classes is a great way to build the skills for a future thesis.
+Students are also encouraged to get involved in undergraduate research opportunities.

 Recommended Timeline